ionoid/docs.ionoid.io/docs/iot-apps.md

 For more complex applications with dependencies and often docker images, there are multiple tools:

+* [Make IoT Apps](#make-iot-apps) is our standard method to build lightweight self contained IoT and Edge apps.

 * [Debian debootstrap](https://wiki.debian.org/Debootstrap) to bootstrap a basic debian image.
-Then the application, its bundles and the `app.yaml` file should all be added the debian image and a tarball should be generated.
+Then the application, its bundles and the `app.yaml` file should all be added to the debian image that will be used to generate the artifact tarball.

-* [Make IoT Apps](#make-iot-apps) is our standard method to build lightweight self contained IoT and Edge apps.
-Please refer to the next chapter [Make Linux IoT and Edge Apps](#make-iot-apps) documentation.

 * Minimal simple way to build archive apps: